MARBEL PROJECT

 MARBEL focuses on the need for fast charging and long-lasting batteries to boost end-user demands, while applying high modularity and easy assembly and developing novel testing methodologies.

-The project will design, develop and demonstrate new modular, compact, lightweight and high-performance battery packs together with flexible and robust battery management systems for battery electric vehicles and plug-in hybrids, while maintaining safety levels, allowing fast, high quality and cost-effective large-scale production and following ecodesign principles.
+The project, coordinated by Eurecat Technology Center, will design, develop and demonstrate new modular, compact, lightweight and high-performance battery packs together with flexible and robust battery management systems for battery electric vehicles and plug-in hybrids, while maintaining safety levels, allowing fast, high quality and cost-effective large-scale production and following ecodesign principles.

 MARBEL modules, easy to pack together and to disassemble, are expected to ease the manufacturing and dismantling of different battery configurations sharing the same production process and common elements.
 MARBEL will develop and qualify future and innovative performance- and safety- related test procedures of developed functionalities such as the use of miniaturised housings, a flexible test-bench simulating integration electric vehicle conditions (electric Vehicle In-the-Loop) and artificial intelligence as a tool to reduce the time of laboratory experiments.